 If you would like to talk about a bequest please contact the Director of Development on (02) 9409 6240 or ask your solicitor to include a bequest in your Will.

 Blue & Blue Lunch

-The annual Blue & Blue Lunch was held on Friday 19 May 2017 at NSW Parliament House.
+The annual Blue & Blue Lunch will be held on Friday 11 May 2018 at NSW Parliament House.
 All funds raised are directed to the Bursary Trust Fund.

 Bursary Rugby Lunch

 Monte’s Bursary Rugby Lunch will be held at the College on Friday 10 August 2018.
 Over 700 guests are expected to attend and will be treated to a special Q&A panel with rugby stars past and present.

 The Monte Foundation hosts a lunch at the College each year for our Alumni who have left school 50 years or more.
 The Masalou Lunch, named after the original building on the Miller Street site, will be held this year on Tuesday 16 October 2018.

 For all enquiries please contact the Development office on (02) 9409 6242.

 Past Capital Campaigns